f4b6a3/uuid-creator/README.md

 ##### Fingerprint

 The host fingerprint is a number that is calculated based on the host configurations.
 A big list of system properties is collected and then processed using the SHA-256 hash algorithm.
 The host fingerprint is extracted from the last six bytes of that system data hash.
-The system properties used to calculate the host fingerprint are: operating system, java virtual machine, network settings (IP, MAC, host name) and system resources (CPU, memory).
+The system properties used to calculate the host fingerprint are: operating system, java virtual machine, network settings (IP, MAC, host name) and system resources (CPU, memory), locale and timezone.

 ###  Sequential